 Of course, the wealth of Bezos and Musk exists largely on paper, as it’s mostly tied up in the company stock they own.
 In order to convert that stock to tangible assets, they would have to sell it, which could potentially crater the stock’s value on top of incurring tax obligations.

 Beyond that, the task of ending hunger or plugging state budget holes is a lot more complicated than simply writing a check.
 If you have the money on hand, the challenge is delivering it in a useful form to the myriad places that need it.
 It’s a lot harder to spend billions in practice than it is in theory, or at least billionaires often say it is.

-In 2018, for instance, the 10 wealthiest people donated an average of less than 1% of their net worth to charitable causes, according to an analysis by economist Gabriel Zucman.
+In 2018, for instance, the 10 wealthiest people donated an average of less than 1 percent of their net worth to charitable causes, according to an analysis by economist Gabriel Zucman.

-Musk has given at least $257 million to his own charitable foundation, or less than one-fifth of 1% of his estimated wealth since founding it in 2002, according to an analysis by Quartz.
+Musk has given at least $257 million to his own charitable foundation, or less than one-fifth of 1 percent of his estimated wealth since founding it in 2002, according to an analysis by Quartz.

 Representatives from Amazon declined to comment, while representatives from Tesla did not respond to a request for comment.

 The evident difficulty of getting billionaire wealth to trickle down to everyone else is a challenge for policymakers in our new gilded era.
 The runaway accumulation of riches at a time of widespread deprivation and hardship is one of the widely recognized drivers of democratic decline.
 Most political scientists believe the erosion has already started.